am-eskandari/comp2216-user-guide-project/docs/index.md

 This user guide is intended for:

-- Beginner to intermediate Excel users who want to improve their skills.
+- **Beginner to intermediate** Excel users who want to improve their skills.
-- Professionals seeking to optimize their work processes using Excel.
+- **Professionals** seeking to optimize their work processes using Excel.

 ## Prerequisite Knowledge

 Before diving into the guide, you should have:

-- Basic understanding of Microsoft Excel's interface and navigation.
+- Basic understanding of **Microsoft Excel's interface** and navigation.
-- Familiarity with simple Excel functions and formulas.
+- Familiarity with simple **Excel functions and formulas**.

 ## Software Requirements